 There are three main reasons why the areas around the Paracel and Spratly archipelagos are so heavily contested:

-– Natural resources: Vast oil and gas reserves are suspected in the areas surrounding the two archipelagos.
+1. Natural resources: Vast oil and gas reserves are suspected in the areas surrounding the two archipelagos.

-– Geopolitical competition: With China rising as a naval power, the current dominant power in the Pacific Ocean, the United States, is looking for ways to maintain its influence.
+2. Geopolitical competition: With China rising as a naval power, the current dominant power in the Pacific Ocean, the United States, is looking for ways to maintain its influence.
 China is looking to push back and prevent containment of its naval expansion.

 3. Access to fish stocks: The area is home to significant fish stocks providing livelihoods for large communities in the riparian states.
 Brunei, China, Malaysia, the Philippines, Taiwan, and Vietnam are claiming all or parts of the contested territory, though China’s claims are the most extensive and cover almost the entire SCS.
 China argues that the island groups have been part of Chinese territory for over 2,000 years.
 And although China is a signatory to the UN Convention on the Law of the Sea [UNCLOS], Ms. Kleine-Ahlbrandt noted that “its still ambiguous claim is not grounded in the international law of the convention.”
 Vietnam contests China’s position, claiming to have ruled over the islands since the seventeenth century and that the islands fall entirely within its territory.
 Brunei, Malaysia, and the Philippines invoke geographical proximity and say that part of the islands fall within their Exclusive Economic Zones (EEZ), in accordance with the UNCLOS.
 The risks of conflict have been exposed on multiple occasions in the past.
 In 1974 and 1988, the dispute turned bloody when the Chinese and Vietnamese navies clashed in the SCS.
 During these confrontations, China gained full control over the Paracel Islands as well as over parts of the Spratly Islands, and more than 70 Vietnamese sailors were killed.
 According to Ms. Kleine-Ahlbrandt, “These competing claims, along with a history of confrontations, make the SCS one of the world’s most sensitive regions.”